What is underarm odor?

 • Dry meticulously so as not to leave any moisture residue on the skin.

-repeat throughout the day as needed.
+Repeat throughout the day as needed.

 Wearing natural fabrics such as cotton reduces the chance of unpleasant odors developing by allowing the armpit to breathe.